markdingo/fad/README.md

 ## Installation

-`fad` can be installed with "`go install`" if you only wish to install the executable in your home directory or you can use the more traditional "`make install`" method if you want to install the executable and manpage in `/usr/local`.
+`fad` can be installed with "go install" if you only wish to install the executable in your home directory or you can use the more traditional "make install" method if you want to install the executable and manpage in `/usr/local`.

 ### `go install`